SLdragon/wiki-teamsfx/How-to-configure-Tab-capability-within-your-Teams-app.md

           errorPage: error.html
     ```

-1. Run `Teams: Provision in the cloud` command in Visual Studio Code to apply the bicep to Azure.
+1. Run `Teams: Provision` command in Visual Studio Code to apply the bicep to Azure.

 1. To automate the build and deployment of your tab app, add the following build and deploy action to your `teamsapp.yml` file.